Rare disorders in New Zealand

 - In 2021, New Zealand signed the United Nations Resolution on Persons Living with Rare Disorders (UNRPLRD).
 Access the resolution here.

-- On 25 July 2024, the Ministry of Health published New Zealand's first-ever Rare Disorders Strategy, heeding the call from Rare Disorders NZ and the patient community after years of advocacy.
+- On 25 July 2024, the Ministry of Health published New Zealand's first-ever Rare Disorders Strategy, heeding the call from Rare Disorders NZ and the patient community.

 - In 2025, the World Health Assembly, of which New Zealand is a member, adopted a resolution on rare diseases, making rare diseases a global health priority.